Aurelianis/PRPScript/MANUAL-InstallCreationKit.md

 <li>Select <b>Fallout 4: Creation Kit</b> from the drowndown.</li>
 <li>Follow the prompts to download and install the Creation Kit</li>
 <li>Wait for Steam to finish downloading the files.</li>
+<li>Open Creation Kit and select Yes when prompted to unpack Base.zip</li>
 </ol>

 <h2>Reinstall</h2>